Skip to content

 NOBULL Court Trainer Vs NOBULL Trainer

 The NOBULL Court Trainer and NOBULL Trainer are both pretty different in regard to their construction, price, and performance.
-The main construction differences between the Court Trainer and normal NOBULL Trainer revolve around the midsole, outsole, tongue, and heel.
+The main construction differences between the Court Trainer and the normal Trainer revolve around the midsole, outsole, tongue, and heel.

 In the NOBULL Court Trainer, you get a thicker and lightweight EVA midsole compared to the slightly higher-density EVA used in the NOBULL Trainer.
 This brings up the stack height fairly significantly in the Court Trainer.